Sudden death (sport): Ice hockey

 Sudden-death overtime has traditionally been used in playoff and championship games in hockey.
 It has been used in the National Hockey League throughout the league's history.
 The first NHL game with sudden-death overtime was game four of the 1919 Stanley Cup Finals.
 Currently, the NHL, American Hockey League, and ECHL also use the sudden-death system in their regular seasons, playing a five-minute overtime period when the score is tied at the end of regulation time.

 In 2000, the AHL reduced the teams to four players each during the five-minute overtime (but any two-man advantage is administered with five-on-three play rather than four-on-two).
 The ECHL and NHL both changed to the four-on-four overtime format in 2001, with the International Olympic Committee following by no later than 2010.
 By 2015 the NHL went to the three-on-three format.
 In the SPHL, a class A minor league, the overtime is three-on-three, with the team that would be on the power play given a fourth, and a fifth attacker respectively instead, and any penalty in the final two minutes results in a penalty shot instead of a power play.

 If neither team scores during this period, the teams use a penalty-shot shootout, consisting of three players in the NHL or five players in the minor leagues, to determine the winner.
-In the NHL, if no team wins this shootout, a 1-by-1, sudden-death shootout ensues.
+In the NHL, if no team wins this shootout, a 1-by-1, alternating shootout ensues.
 No player may shoot twice until every non-goaltender on the bench has taken a shot.

 During championship playoffs, however, all games are played to a conclusion resulting in a victory for one team and a loss for the other.
 These are true sudden-death games, which have gone on into as many as six additional full 20-minute periods with five players, instead of the five-minute period with at least three players.

 IIHF hockey, since 2019, repeats the overtime procedure for gold medal games if neither team scores after one 20-minute, sudden-death overtime period; shootouts will occur otherwise.
 The shootout is decided in best-of-5 rounds, then round by round (in other words, if one team scores in the 6th round or beyond and the other fails, the game ends, unlike most professional leagues), and players can shoot as many times as the team desires (first 5 rounds are done in order, then reversely thereafter; may use new or same players).
 There is a 5-minute overtime in round-robin games [10 minutes in elimination/bronze medal games], plus the best-of-5-round shootout procedure.